konifer44/SmartLED_App-SwiftUI/README.md

 >App for control RGB LED ambient light. iPhone is connected via BLE with ESP32 SoC which controls RGB LED(or with few code changes any Bluetooth device)

-## This app is used for controll via Bluetooth ESP32_SmartLED_Device.
+## This app is used for control ESP32_SmartLED_Device.
 More info about hardware:
 [ESP32_SmartLED_Device]

  <img src="device.jpg" alt="drawing" width="300"/>